bogaudio/BogaudioModules/README-prerelease.md

 Option "Average" sets the output to be the average of its inputs.
 The divisor for the average is the number of inputs in use; for example, if three inputs are connected, each output will be the sum of those inputs, scaled by the corresponding knobs, and divided by three.

 The knobs visually indicate their values with green/orange colors.
 This can be disabled on the context menu.

+Option "Unipolar" sets the knobs to travel from zero to 100% over their full travel (which is to say that they can no longer be set to invert the input).
+The panel does not update; the tick at noon for each knob indicates 50% in this mode.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by input 1.